Code of Conduct 2021

 - help employees understand how the Code, as well as laws, regulations and Firm policies, apply to them and with respect to any contingent worker for whom you are an Assignment Contact, help ensure they adhere to the Standard of Conduct applicable to them

-- supervise the activities and conduct of the people you manage for compliance with applicable laws, regulations and Firm policies
+- supervise the activities and conduct of the people you manage for compliance with applicable laws, rules, regulations and Firm policies

 - take appropriate action, including escalation, when you have concerns